hyfgreg/leetcodeChallenge/README.md

 # leetcodeChallenge
-For learning algorithms with `Algorithms Fouth Edition` and practicing alogrithms with `LeetCode`
+For learning algorithms with `Algorithms Fourth Edition` and practicing alogrithms with `LeetCode`